indieopensource/issue-sponsorship-terms/terms.md

 ### <a id="Separate_Licenses"></a>Separate Licenses

-Terms under which _Developer_ grants licenses under [Public License](#Public_License) will be interpreted as entirely independent legal documents, without reference to these terms or the circumstances of _Developer_ and _Sponsor_'s contractor-client relationship.
+Terms under which _Developer_ grants licenses under [Public Licenses](#Public_Licenses) will be interpreted as entirely independent legal documents, without reference to these terms or the circumstances of _Developer_ and _Sponsor_'s contractor-client relationship.

-### <a id="Enforcement_of_Public_License"></a>Enforcement of Public License
+### <a id="Enforcement_of_Public_Licenses"></a>Enforcement of Public Licenses

-Others who are not parties to this agreement may enforce the terms of [Public License](#Public_License).
+Others who are not parties to this agreement may enforce the terms of [Public Licenses](#Public_Licenses).

 ### <a id="Warranty"></a>Warranty

-_Developer_ guarantees that they will have all the rights needed to license work they and create and use to resolve the _Issue_ under [Public License](#Public_License). _Sponsor_ agrees that _Developer_ may rely on written statements by authors of software, copies of and references to specific public licenses in "README", "LICENSE", source code, and similar files, and licensing metadata in "package.json" and similar, standardized metadata files, to determine their rights for the work of others.
+_Developer_ guarantees that they will have all the rights needed to license work they and create and use to resolve the _Issue_ under [Public Licenses](#Public_Licenses). _Sponsor_ agrees that _Developer_ may rely on written statements by authors of software, copies of and references to specific public licenses in "README", "LICENSE", source code, and similar files, and licensing metadata in "package.json" and similar, standardized metadata files, to determine their rights for the work of others.
 If _Developer_ breaches this guarantee, _Sponsor_ may disclose that _Developer_ did so.

 ## <a id="Excuses"></a>Excuses